Frequently Asked Questions

 How do I apply for the Recruiting Fair?

 If you go to the Recruiting Fair tab and the candidate information page on our website, you will clearly be led to the link to the application.
 All sections of the application must be completed in order for us to review your qualifications and accept you as a candidate.
 If accepted, you will receive an email with instructions on paying the one-time registration fee and making hotel reservations.

 When should I complete the online application?

 The sooner, the better… but aim for a November 1 completion.
 Once your application is complete (including obtaining 3 confidential letters of reference from current and past employers and supervisors—not colleagues or friends!) and the registration fee has been paid, recruiters will have access to your online files.

 Why a registration fee?

-The one-time $110 registration fee is non-refundable and is charged to cover the costs involved in our staff’s handling and processing your application.
+The one-time $50 registration fee (which will be refunded if you attend the fair in Atlanta) is charged to cover the costs involved in our staff’s handling and processing your application.
 AASSA is a non-profit organization and our aim is to provide you and our schools with prompt and reliable service.
 Whether a candidate ultimately attends the fair, or not, our staff is involved in your application process throughout.

 How do I pay?

 You can most easily pay by credit card on the home page of your online application.